yushiangfu/study-notes/01-c-ptrace.md

 ## <a name="introduction"></a> Introduction

 System call *ptrace* can attach or seize target task and check the signal it receives, the syscall it utilizes, and any other information, even register values.
-Other than peeking the register or memory content, *ptrace* can also overwrite them.
+Besides peeking the register or memory content, *ptrace* can also overwrite them.
 Utilities *gdb* and *strace* are fantastic tools that build upon *ptrace* and help resolve issues.

 ## <a name="ptrace-options"></a> Ptrace Options

-Although *ptrace* has a bunch of options that we can use, it's too many for me and I will just mention a few that *strace* utilizes in its default behavior.
+Although *ptrace* has many options that we can use, it's too many for me, and I will mention a few that *strace* utilizes in its default behavior.
 - PTRACE_SEIZE
-   - Label target task as tracee and become its temporary parent.
+   - Label target task as tracee and become its temporary parent, but won't stop the tracee from running.
 - PTRACE_INTERRUPT
    - Stop the tracee.
 - PTRACE_GETREGS
+   - Copy *pt_regs* into userspace.
+When the task switches from USR to SVC mode, its then-registers save into *pt_regs*.
 - PTRACE_LISTEN
-- PTRACE_SYSCALL
+   - Listen for events, but I failed and didn't know why.
 - PTRACE_GETSIGINFO
+   - By default, tracee notifies tracer on dequeuing a signal, and this option shows the signal info before handling it.
 - PTRACE_GETEVENTMSG

-### PTRACE_SEIZE
+   - When *syscall* and *clone* happen, kernel saves the corresponding event to the *tasks->ptrace_message*, and this option can retrieve it.
+- PTRACE_SYSCALL
+   - Label *TIF_SYSCALL_TRACE* in *thread_info* so the tracee notifies tracer on syscall entry and exit.

+Options _TRACEME/ATTACH/SEIZE_ serve a similar purpose: establish the connection between tracee/tracer and set the related field in _task_struct_.
+The difference between them is that TRACEME is from tracee's perspective while the other two are from the tracer's point of view.

-- Code flow
+- Code flow - sys_ptrace

 ```
 +------------+